oracle-livelabs/database-maa/zdm-physical-online-with-backup/target-db-provision/target-db-provision.md

    ![Image showing sqlplus connection to source cdb](./images/source-cdb-connection.png)

-3. Check the database version of the source database.

-   Please check the source database version that was selected while provisioning the source database using Marketplace Image in Lab 2.

-   In case you would like know the database version for your on-premises database then refer the below steps.

-   Execute **opatch lsinventory** command as **oracle** user.

-   Check for the output to determine the exact database version.

-5. Check the database edition of the source database.
+3. Check the database edition of the source database.

    The source database provisioned in this lab is an **Enterprise Edition** database since the Oracle Marketplace Image used for source database provisioning creates an Enterprise Edition database.

    In case you would like know the database edition for your on-premises database then refer the below steps.

-   Execute the below query after connecting to database using sqlplus.
+   Execute the below query after connecting to source database using connection established in step 2.

      ```console
      <copy>
      select banner from v$version;